-Who says you need to leave Singapore to take scenic photos with the jungly Amazon forest, a Japanese bamboo garden, and an Aussie quarry?
+Who says you need to leave Singapore to take scenic photos with what looks like a wild Amazon forest, a Japanese bamboo garden, and an Aussie quarry?

 Before being named Clementi Forest, this sprawling 85-hectare green space between Bukit Timah and Holland Village was flying low under the radar and home to an abundance of wildlife.